 There has been major debate within the metal roofing and cladding industry and, in particular, the rooflight suppliers, on the subject of health and safety and what is a fragile or non-fragile material/construction.
 This publication is not intended to give specific guidance on health and safety issues.

-However, tests commissioned by leading in-plane rooflight manufacturers and by the MCRMA have shown that the fastener specification and frequency can play an important part in the impact resistance of the cladding system.
+However, tests commissioned by leading in-plane rooflight manufacturers and by the MCRMA have shown that the fastener can play an important part in the impact resistance of the cladding system.
+Therefore, the rooflight manufacturer should be consulted to ensure that the fastener material, specification and frequency all comply with their installation guidelines and warranty conditions.